FrancesCoronel/personal-website-v3/_posts/2015-02-01-adding-awesome-websites-to-your-chrome-app-launcher.md

 Step 4
 ------

-> There are 4 variables you’re going to change to work for your website
+> There are 4 variables you're going to change to work for your website
 > in the above code:

 -   `name` : site title